Restrictions related to Physical Education:

-Please keep your child home if he/she:
+Please keep your child home if they:

-has had a fever of 100.4 or higher for the past 24 hours.
+have had a fever of 100.4 or higher for the past 24 hours.

-For example, if your son or daughter has a temperature of 99 because you have given Tylenol to bring the temperature down, you must start counting the 24 hours after the Tylenol has worn off, 4-6 hours later.
+For example, if your child has a temperature of 99 because you have given Tylenol to bring the temperature down, you must start counting the 24 hours after the Tylenol has worn off, 4-6 hours later.
 We believe this will help to prevent the spread of illness.
 Be aware that if your child returns to school the next day after being sent home the day before with a fever, we will notify you to pick up your child immediately.

-is sent home because of vomiting and/or diarrhea.
+are sent home because of vomiting and/or diarrhea.

 It is important that you wait at least 24 hours after the last episode before returning him/her to school except for isolated cases of vomiting or a single episode of loose stool.

-has conjunctivitis (red/pink eyes, itching, crusty or purulent discharge to the eye(s).
+have conjunctivitis (red/pink eyes, itching, crusty or purulent discharge to the eye(s).

 You will be asked to bring your child to his/her pediatrician for diagnosis and treatment.
 He/she may return to school after receiving a full 24 hours of antibiotic treatment.

-has Strep throat.
+have Strep throat.

 Students may return to school after receiving a full 24 hours of antibiotic treatment - and if they have been fever free for 24 hours without fever-reducing medications.

-has active head lice.
+have active head lice.